memgraph/docs/docs/how-to-guides/replication.md

 If you are running multiple instances, each on its own machine, run Memgraph as you usually would.

-If you are exploring replication and running multiple instances on one machine, run Memgraph Platform with Docker:
+If you are exploring replication and running multiple instances on one machine, run Memgraph Platform with Docker.

+Memgraph 2.9 introduced a new configuration flag `--replication-restore-state-on-startup` which is `false` by default.

+If you want instances to remember their role and configuration in a replication cluster upon restart, the `--replication-restore-state-on-startup` needs to be set to `true` when first initializing the instances and remain `true` throughout the instances' lifetime.

 The MAIN instance: